Country GuidesDecember 16, 202512 min read

 With progressive rates up to 27.5% and INSS contributions up to 14%, your total tax burden can be significant.
 However, various deductions and credits can help reduce your liability.

-Use our Brazil tax calculator to get an accurate estimate of your tax liability and net income.
+Get an accurate estimate of your tax liability and net income.
 For complex situations, especially involving self-employment or international tax matters, consult with a qualified contador.

 Disclaimer: This guide provides general information only.
 Brazilian tax law changes regularly, and individual circumstances vary.
 Always consult with a qualified tax professional for advice specific to your situation.